-Since The Beards made their way to Stockholm recently, Amy decided to grow out a beard of her very own and hop of a plane over to Sweden and sit down to chat with the guys about the tour, The Beard Album, and of course, beards.
+Since The Beards made their way to Stockholm recently, our editor-in-chief decided to grow out a beard of her very own and hop of a plane over to Sweden and sit down to chat with the guys about the tour, The Beard Album, and of course, beards.
 After a long discussion, we were able to get some great insight on the wonderful world of beards!

 Before we start, have you ever had a truly bearded female interviewer like this before?